xhuanggit/bridge_torch/README.md

 g++ -o bridge_torch_prog src/bridge_torch_main.cpp -I. -lyaml-cpp -Lyaml-cpp

 The default input file is input/input.yaml.
-One additional argument can be given as the suffix of the filename, e.g. input/inputxhyb.yaml.
+One additional argument can be given as the suffix of the filename, e.g. xhyb for input/inputxhyb.yaml.
 Several test inputs are also given.